jbeorse/docs/odk2-src/tables-internals.rst

 Layout of Application Files
 -------------------------------------

-TODO: Adjust this to fit here better.
-TODO: Link to app designer

-The layout of this sample app is as follows:
+The layout of a Data Management Application is as follows:

-  - :file:`/sdcard/opendatakit`-- directory containing all ODK 2.0 applications.
+  - :file:`/sdcard/opendatakit`-- directory containing all ODK 2 applications.
 Each application is a sub-directory within this directory.
-  - :file:`/sdcard/opendatakit/default` -- default application name (directory) for the ODK 2.0 tools
+  - :file:`/sdcard/opendatakit/default` -- default application name (directory) for the ODK 2 tools

 Within the application folder (:file:`/sdcard/opendatakit/default`), the following directories are present: